treyturner/geb-spock-gradle-grid/README.md

 # geb-spock-gradle-grid

 This multi-module [Gradle] project leverages [Geb] and [Spock] to create a behavior-driven development ([BDD]) web automation framework.
-The executable BDD specifications, written in [Java] or [Groovy], run [Selenium] sessions locally or (optionally) against a scalable remote [grid].
+The executable specifications, written in [Groovy] or [Java], read like plain English and drive automated [Selenium] browser sessions locally or (optionally) against a scalable remote [grid].
 The use of [Page Object] modeling ensures the maintainability and re-usability of code.

 Multi-level logging is supported via [slf4j] and [logback].
 A shared utility package is utilized to store common code.
-Integration with IntelliJ [IDEA] is seamless for easy step debugging and testing pipeline automation entrypoints.
+There is seamless Integration with IntelliJ [IDEA], enabling easy step-by-step debugging and the testing of pipeline automation entry-points.

-The project is intended for educational and demonstration purposes, and can serve as a starting point to rapidly develop functional test suites or automation scripts across multiple web applications.
-Additional examples and design patterns will be added over time and an effort will be made to keep the included technologies up to date with modern browser standards.
+The project is intended for educational and demonstration purposes, and can serve as a starting point to rapidly develop functional web application test suites or automation scripts across a variety of web applications.
+Additional examples and design patterns will be added over time and an effort will be made to keep the integrated technologies up to date with modern browser standards.

 [Page Object]: https://github.com/SeleniumHQ/selenium/wiki/PageObjects

-## Implemented Technologies
+## Technologies Integrated

 Software       |Version |Description
 |---	       |---	    |---
-[Groovy]       |2.4.7   |High level Java scripting language [Geb] 	       |1.0   	|High level WebDriver API [Spock]	       |1.1   	|[BDD] test/specification runner [Gradle]       |3.2	    |Build tool & dependency management
+[Groovy]       |2.4.7   |A powerful and expressive JVM ([Java]) scripting language [Geb] 	       |1.0   	|High level WebDriver API [Spock]	       |1.1   	|[BDD] test/specification runner [Gradle]       |3.2	    |Build tool & dependency management